esmero/archipelago-documentation/docs/embargo.md

 This form allows you to enable/disable Embargo functionality enforced at the Formatter level and configure on which JSON Key/values those will act.

 For any singular or multiple Embargo options, you will need to enable by first selecting the checkbox for 'Is Embargo checking and enforcing globally active?'

+You will also want to review the [Additional Configurations Needed](embargo.md#but-wait-there's-more-additional-configurations-needed) section of this guide, and pair your primary Embargo/Access Restriction settings with the more granular options found for Display Modes, Twig Templates, Views, and User Permissions.

 !!! note "Important Note: Your Metadata Keys and Values Matter"